 Code Variable Description Rationale TYPDISTURB Type of Human Disturbance (aka Adjacent Landuse Within 2 km) Ecosystems do not exist in a steady-state; they are dynamic, each possessing a characteristic composition structure and function that have adapted to natural disturbances over long periods of time.
 At the landscape level, natural disturbances destroy patches of vegetation and restart plant succession.
 Human activities (both onsite and offsite) that deviate from these patterns affect individual species (and through biotic interactions many other species and ecological processes) by direct exploitation, habitat elimination, and modification of ecological processes (USEPA 1999).
 By changing the access of species to their food, shelter, and reproduction, human activities initiate a cascade of biotic interactions that can affect entire ecosystems (USEPA 1999).
 Impervious surfaces prevent infiltration and direct water away from subsurface pathways to overland flow, increasing the flashiness of streams.
 Urbanization and suburbanization commonly exceed the threshold of approximately 10 to 20 percent impermeable surface that is known to cause rapid runoff throughout the watershed (Center for Watershed Protection 1994).
 In heavily urbanized watershed, stream channelization and large amount of impervious surface result in rapid changes in flow, particularly during storm events.
-These artificially high runoff events increase flood frequency (Beven 1986), cause bank erosion and channel indening (Hammer 1972), and reduce baseflow during dry periods.
+These artificially high runoff events increase flood frequency (Beven 1986), cause bank erosion and channel widening (Hammer 1972), and reduce baseflow during dry periods.
 Agricultural practices also greatly affect hydrologic patterns (USEPA 1999).
-Clearing forest and prairie environments generally decreases interception of rainfall by natural plant cover and reduces soil infiltration resulting in increased overland flow, channel incision, floodplain isolation, and headward erosion of stream channels (Prestegaard 1988).
-Draining and channelizing wetlands directs flow more quickly downstream, increasing the size and frequency of floods, and reducing baseflow (USEPA 1999).
-Such activities can actually increase the magnitude of extreme fl
+Clearing forest and prairie environments generally decreases interception of rainfal by natural plant cover and reduces soil infiltration resulting in increased overland flow, channel incision, floodplain isolation, and headward erosion of stream channels (Prestegaard 1988).
+Draining and channel incision, floodplain isolation, and headward erosion filtration resulting of nutrients, and frequency of floods, and reducing baseflow (USEPA 1999).
+Such activities can actually increase the magnitude of extre